vasturiano/d3-hilbert/README.md

 [![Build Size][build-size-img]][build-size-url]
 [![Dependencies][dependencies-img]][dependencies-url]

 D3 layout to visualize distance variables using a continuous Hilbert space-filling curve.
-Here's an [example](http://bl.ocks.org/vasturiano/aee11f57aaa6b1ec96f1df386166a396).
+Here's an [example](https://observablehq.com/@vasturiano/hilbert-curve).

 See also [d3-morton](https://github.com/vasturiano/d3-morton-order).

+If you are looking for a module that also performs rendering, please see [hilbert-chart](https://github.com/vasturiano/hilbert-chart).

 ## Quick start